 The Long Coal Train

 Everyday, sometimes twice a day, a very long train passes through our town.
 Each car is heaped with as much coal as it can carry, the top few black feet clearly visible from the lower vantage point of my waiting automobile.
-This train is heading to a power plant about 12 miles north, and I marvel at the ability of the two or three engines to move so much weight.
-And some of the times when I am lucky enough to be held up for the ten minutes it takes for the train to rumble by, I think about something related to me by a guy who once worked for the utility, driving a large bulldozer that moved that coal around.
-He asked his superiors, noting the immense amount of volume consumed each day, if we would soon run out of coal, and was told that our country has enough for hundreds of years more.
-Sometimes I reflect about where the coal comes from.
-I'm not talking about whether it is western or Appalachian coal, but rather how all of that coal came to be.-
+This train is heading to a power plant about 12 miles north and I marvel at the ability of the two or three engines to move so much weight.
+Some of the times when I am lucky enough to be held up for the ten minutes it takes for the train to rumble by I think about something related to me by a guy who once worked for the utility, driving a large bulldozer that moved all that coal around.
+Noting the immense volume consumed each day he asked his superiors if we would soon run out of coal and was told that our country has enough for hundreds of years more.
+This made me reflect how all of that coal came to be.

 -